Henry R. Evans

-Henry Ridgely Evans (1861–1949) was an American amateur magician and magic historian.
+Henry Ridgely Evans (1861 – 1949) was an American magician and journalist.

 Biography

 Evans worked in Baltimore, Maryland as a journalist and wrote books on conjurer tricks and magic.
 He has been described as a "great historian of the magic arts" and "an exemplary historian and biographer of magic".
 He was a critic of spiritualism and theosophy and exposed the fraudulent tricks of mediums.

 Evans contributed to the book Magic Stage Illusions and Scientific Diversions, Including Trick Photography which received a positive review by the psychologist Joseph Jastrow.
-Author William Lindsay Gresham described Evans book History of Conjuring and Magic (1928) as a "treasure house of data on magic, magicians, and productions."
+Author William Lindsay Gresham described Evans' book History of Conjuring and Magic (1928) as a "treasure house of data on magic, magicians, and productions".